vlin00f/frtib.gov/_pages/Careers/seeking/federal.md

 ---
 layout: page2
-title: Why work at FRTIB
+title: Who Are We Seeking - Federal Employees and Recent Retirees
 styles:
 sidenav: careers_nav
 scripts:
 permalink: /careers/seeking/federal/
 ---

-## Who Are We Seeking

-### Federal Employees and Recent Retirees
+## Federal Employees and Recent Retirees
 <p>
-Federal Employees and Recent Retirees placeholder
+You’ve already gained a wealth of knowledge, experience, and expertise with regard to the functions and process that define the everyday business of the federal government.
+We value those experiences and best practices.
 </p>